 EGBC's Digital Signature

 The digital signature held by members of the Engineers and Geoscientists BC (EGBC) confirms the civic identity and professional designation of its members at the time of signing.
-It serves as proof that the signer is in good standing and has the right to practise in the province of British Columbia, in addition to ensuring the integrity of the signed documents and preventing their falsification.
+It serves as proof that the signer is in good standing and has the right to practice in the province of British Columbia, in addition to ensuring the integrity of the signed documents and preventing their falsification.

 View the recording of the National Webinar